10 Disciplines of evolutionary economics

 select = beneficial variants differentially survive & spread in changing populations, winners tend to monopolise localities as few survive as second best, close associates imitate, competitors adopt & new comers embrace the new 'know how' which spreads throughout the population as the old behaviour dies out

-Future outcomes are unknowable in advance because -
+Future outcomes are unknowable in advance, not because of immense complexity but rather because -

-mutations are random and nobody knows which? where? what? who? when? or how?
+mutations must random for evolution to work and nobody knows which? where? what? who? when? or how?

-nobody can foresee the emergent future of intended nor unintended consequences and
+nobody can foresee the emergent novelty of the future of intended nor unintended consequences and

-nobody knows how other folk will respond to interactions ...
+nobody knows how the flip flopping emotions of other folk will respond to interactions ...

 Evolutionary equations modeling non linear complexity have no solutions and have to be run to see outcomes which makes even the interpretation of the past difficult.